ebzzry/ebzzry.github.io/src/en/flakes.md

 One of the things that has always bothered me was transitioning from the old mode of using `shell.nix` to create portable Nix shells, to `flake.nix`.
 To use flakes, you need to create the file `flake.nix`, which will be the basis of everything.
-The command `nix` reads this file from the current directory.
+The command `nix` reads this file, by default, from the current directory.
 The `init` subcommand creates one for us, conveniently.

 ```sh
 nix flake init